Summoner Class 5e ##### By Moxretroero and riptidecord. The elven woman walks forward, the deer following her wreathed in flowers. The poachers draw their bows, and the deer springs forward, trampling some as others flee. With a glance from the deer, vines spring up and grab two more of the fleeing

 ##### Cantrips - Acid Splash - Blade Ward - Booming Blade - Chill Touch - Encode Thoughts - Friends - Green-Flame Blade - Light - Lightning Lure - Mage Hand - Magic Stone - Message - Mind Sliver - Minor Illusion - Primal Savagery - Produce Flames - Ray of Frost - Resistance - Sacred Flame - Shillelagh - Shocking Grasp - Thunderclap - True Strike - Toll the Dead ##### 1st Level - Absorb Elements - Chaos Bolt - Comprehend Languages - Cure Wounds - Create or Destroy Water - Detect Magic - Detect Poison and Disease - Expeditious Retreat - False Life - Feather Fall - Heroism - Jump - Lethal Strikes - Longstrider - Protection from Evil and Good - Ray Of Sickness - Shield - Speak With Animals - Witch Bolt ##### 2nd Level - Aid - Alter Self - Animal Messenger - Barkskin - Beast Sense - Darkvision - Enhance Ability - Enlarge/Reduce - Flame Blade - Healing Spirit - Kinetic Jaunt - Lesser Restoration - Magic Weapon - Misty Step - Pass Without Trace - Protection from Poison - Scorching Ray - See invisibility - Summon Beast - Spider Climb ##### 3rd Level - Ashardalon's Stride - Conjure Animals - Dispel Magic - Haste - Fly - Magic Circle - Meld into Stone - Nondetection - Phantom Steed - Protection From Energy - Summon Fey - Summon Lesser Demons - Summon Shadowspawn - Summon Undead - Tongues - Water Breathing - Water Walk ##### 4th Level - Banishment - Blight - Conjure Minor Elementals - Conjure Woodland Beings - Death Ward - Elemental Bane - Freedom of Movement - Grasping Vine - Locate Creature - Mordenkainen's Faithful Hound - Stoneskin - Summon Aberration - Summon Construct - Summon Elemental ##### 5th Level - Awaken - Conjure Elemental - Contact Other Plane - Legend Lore - Mass Cure Wounds - Planar Binding - Rary's Telepathic Bond - Skill Empowerment - Summon Celestial - Summon Dragon

-#### Lethal Strikes *1st-level transmutation* ___ - **Casting Time:** 1 bonus action - **Range:** Self - **Components:** V, S - **Duration:** Concentration, up to 10 minutes ___ You augment yourself to make your weapon attacks more lethal.
-Until the spell ends, you deal an extra 1d4 damage when you hit with a weapon attack.
-Once before the spell ends, when you hit with a weapon attack, you can choose between 2 effects.
+#### Lethal Strikes *1st-level transmutation* ___ - **Casting Time:** 1 bonus action - **Range:** Self - **Components:** V, S - **Duration:** Concentration, up to 10 minutes ___ You augment yourself to make your attacks more lethal.
+Until the spell ends, you deal an extra 1d4 damage when you hit with an attack.
+Once before the spell ends, when you hit with an attack, you can choose between 2 effects.
 Activating one of them ends the spell. - The target must make a Constitution saving throw against your spell save DC.
 On a fail, they take 2d6 acid damage, or half as much on a success. - You roll 2d6, and heal your Esper that amount. **At Higher Levels.** The damage and healing increases by 1d6 for each spell slot above level 1.

 THE SUMMONER | BY MOXRETROERO, Rework By RIPTIDE